CyHigg/Recipes/README.md

 1.  **A picture** of the final "build."
 2.  **A straightforward description** of the product.
 3.  **A shopping list** categorized for a quick grocery run.
-4.  **S-Tier Instructions**: Precise, step-by-step "source code" for your kitchen.
+4.  **To the point Instructions**: Precise, step-by-step "source code" for your kitchen.

 ---